+A TEAM missionary captures the imagination of young people with the gospel.
 Chris Rogers has served in Austria for 28 years with The Evangelical Alliance Mission, or TEAM.
-Her congregation, the Liesing Evangelical Church in Vienna, recently joined with Scripture Union for play with a purpose.

 "Over a Friday through Sunday experience, we invite kids, (especially 6 to 12 years old) to come, and [the Scripture Union field worker] talks about what a city is, what a community is," Rogers explains.

 "Each of these three days, he does a devotional that talks about it from God's point of view, and then they set up a city.”
 Around 40 kids, along with parents and church members, snapped colorful plastic bricks together into dream houses, skyscrapers, a stadium, an airport, a police department, a church, and other city buildings.

 By Sunday, a giant LEGO city filled the room.
 Stretching nearly 50 square feet in size, it was a project admired by the children, their families, and neighbors.
 As everyone toured the mini-city, kids shared what they learned about Christ during each building phase.

 Then, the Scripture Union field worker brought it all together as community members gathered to hear God's Word.

 "He preached the sermon on Sunday and talked about being a part of the city of God," recalls Rogers.
 "It was a great experience for us as a church and for the community.”
 She says the Gospel is slowly gaining ground in this spiritually-hungry land.